-Any effort to meaningfully implement sustainability agreements will require significant-even radical-solutions.
-Consider the nature of global supply chains: what would be the impact on pollution and carbon outputs if consumers were asked to be content with eating food that is both in-season and available in their regions, instead of relying on international shipping to obtain the food they desire?
-What might this do for food security (and food sovereignty), and how would states address that?
+Any effort to meaningfully implement sustainability agreements will require significant-even radical-Certainly, the implications here are radical.
+States must begin to subordinate elements of domestic economic solutions.
+Consider the nature of global supply chains: what would be the impact on pollution and carbon growth and prioritize international interests when outputs if consumers were asked to be content with doing so is required to address critical environmental eating food that is both in-season and available in their challenges.
+Such dramatic shifts are beyond the remit of regions, instead of relying on international shipping to any one policy team, but ought to be part of strategic obtain the food they desire?
+What might this do for food planning when preparing to address international security (and food sovereignty), and how would states crises.
+Economic development is crucial for long-term address that? prosperity, but so is a sustainable biosphere.

 At the level of policy, the research has some implications.
-The first is that policymakers focusing on international sustainability need to recognize the so-called "fortress mentality" that too often results in states limiting their efforts to national priorities.
-Instead, there must be a renewed focus on developing "grand strategies" for global governance (at least insofar as climate change and sustainability policies are concerned).
-Transboundary agreements that infringe on national sovereignty to various extents already exist to help manage everything from water rights and access to power; states must extend the same level of urgency to their international sustainability strategies.
+Work Cited The first is that policymakers focusing on international sustainability need to recognize the so-called "fortress Dalby, Simon.
+2020.
+"Bordering Sustainability in the mentality" that too often results in states limiting their Anthropocene" Territory, Politics, Governance 8(2): efforts to national priorities.
+Instead, there must be a 144-160. https://doi.org/10.1080/21622671.2018.1559758 renewed focus on developing "grand strategies" for

-Policymakers must also take a hard look at the ways that domestic economic concerns have traditionally superseded international agreements, even in cases where the agreements are designed to address environmental crises.
+- global governance (at least insofar as climate change and sustainability policies are concerned).
+Transboundary agreements that infringe on national sovereignty to various extents already exist to help manage everything from water rights and access to power: states must extend the same level of urgency to their international sustainability strategies. - Policymakers must also take a hard look at the ways that domestic economic concerns have traditionally superseded international agreements, even in cases where the agreements are designed to address environmental crises.
 Neoliberal logics privilege economic-based solutions that focus on the short-term goals of the state, but environmental and sustainability frameworks must look longer term.
 Further, solutions rooted in neoliberal paradigms tend to see technological innovation as the solution to potential future problems, even if such innovations do not currently exist.
-Instead of sacrificing economic growth to address issues of sustainability or environmental protection, many states instead attempt to turn environmental issues into economic ones.

-Critics have become increasingly forceful in their challenges to the framing of development in terms of conventional economic thinking.
+Instead of sacrificing economic growth to address issues of sustainability or environmental protection, many states instead attempt to turn environmental issues into economic ones. - Critics have become increasingly forceful in their challenges to the framing of development in terms of conventional economic thinking.
 They argue that the implicit assumptions of economics, with its premises of consumers and markets as all that matters, are inappropriate given that they ignore the essential biospheric conditions that are key to considerations of sustainability (Dalby 2020, 147)